 18. The IWG on WLTP presented at the GRPE January 2016 session an updated road map for the Phase 2 including a proposal for the development of the WLTP test procedure for evaporative emissions.
 A strong desire of the Contracting Parties to develop the UN GTR by January 2017 was announced.

 19. The WLTP EVAP Task Force started its work in February 2016 with the first meeting of experts.
 Work in developing this UN GTR ended in September 2016 with the submission of the initial text.
-Development of the procedure for sealed fuel tank systems started in late 2016 and ended its work on September 2017.
+Development of the procedure for sealed fuel tank systems started in late 2016 and ended its work in September 2017.

 C. Background on test procedures